Chibikuri/QuantumCircuitAnalyzer/README.md

-# QuantumAnalyzer
+# QuantumCircuitAnalyzer

-Analyzing methods for quantum circuit (fidelity, errors, depth, etc...) based on qiskit
+Analyzing quantum circuit (fidelity, errors, depth, etc...) under the noisy situation based on qiskit

 ## Wrapping qiskit

 Wrapping qiskit to use circuit analyzer easily.

+## How to use